spacelift-io/user-documentation/CONTRIBUTING.md

 ## Self-Hosted

 Our self-hosted docs are built using a tool called [Mike](https://github.com/jimporter/mike).
 Mike allows us to snapshot multiple versions of the documentation in a separate Git branch.
-In our case this branch is called `self-hosted-releases`.
+In our case this branch is called `self-hosted-releases-prod`.

 You can mostly ignore this while editing the docs, although there are a few things worth understanding.